|

 If you made the mistake of bringing up your children to be so self-sufficient that they no longer need you, or you are waging war with your offspring, the researchers have good news for you.
 The positive health effect of stopping smoking is greater than that of parental role.
 Even more important is frequent intensive physical exercise.

 Have you got a bone to pick with your children?
-Make a beeline for the fitness centre!
+Make a beeline for the gym!

 Source: